johndehavilland/cosmosdblab/intro-to-cosmos-db/README.md

 2. Search for *Computer Vision API* and create this service.

 ### Update App to use this service
-1. Add the following to the index.jade file to create the upload form:
+1. Add the following to the bottom of the **index.jade** file to create the upload form:

     ```nodejs
         form(method="post", enctype="multipart\/form-data", action="/handwritingtask")